MaximVechkanov/SerialToNetDotnet/README.md

 7. You can type `status` command into the program window to print the current status of opened ports and connected clients

 ## TODO list
+1. Use async/await instead of callbacks
-1. Linux build
+2. Linux build
-2. Stability
-    - Handle all errors from network and serial
-    - Recover tcp servers and serial ports from erroneous states
 3. More self-functional Client (socket and send functions inside it)
-5. Use async/await instead of callbacks
-6. Open serial port only on demand.
+4. Open serial port only on demand.
 Close it after last client is disconnected.
 Make it configurable per port (?)
+5. Stability
+    - Handle all errors from network and serial
+    - Recover tcp servers and serial ports from erroneous states
-7. Test with other telnet clients
+6. Test with other telnet clients

 ## Acknowledgements
 Inspired by ser2net.
 I did not find how to compile it for Windows and it does not have multiple clients support